 When there is not enough bone present, it may be necessary to create new bone to fill in missing areas allowing dental implants to be fitted.
 A variety of techniques are available to do this and these are referred to as bone grafting.

 The bone used in these situations may be specially treated donor material from a ‘Bone Bank’, a synthetic substitute, or grafted from areas in the mouth where there is some spare.
-In special cases where larger amounts of bone are needed it is possible to graft bone from other places such as the hip or shin to the deficient area of the mouth.
+In rare and special cases where larger amounts of bone are needed it is possible to graft bone from other places such as the hip or shin to the deficient area of the mouth.
 The area from which the bone is taken will regrow naturally.